 Display a list of valid filter attributes.
-The valid filters for the svcinfo Iscluster command are:
+The valid filters for the svcinfo lscluster command are:

-- cluster name
+- cluster_name

 - · cluster_unique_id

 - id

 - name

 This command will return a concise list or a detailed view, of clusters.

 The following list provides possible values that are applicable to the attributes that are displayed as data in the output views: